 Using a mobile app, the user can turn the robot’s head to look around the classroom and can speak to their teacher or classmates.
 Lights indicate to the teacher whether the student wishes to respond or a question, or if they are learning passively.
 The unit is portable and designed to be moved around, so students can continue to be included even when they are unable to attend in person.

-Varjo have an innovative approach to the delivery of high-resolution virtual and mixed reality experiences.
+This nordic tech startup has an innovative approach to the delivery of high-resolution virtual and mixed reality experiences.
 Their patented Bionic Display is designed to mimic the human eye.
 It does this by presenting a high-resolution focal point backed by a lower resolution context display, which is more in line with existing VR offerings.

 This means that while peripheral areas are still displayed at a similar resolution to that offered by headsets such as Windows MR and Oculus Rift, the centre of the image is much sharper.
 This makes it far easier to interpret fine detail such as text and improves the overall immersion in a VR experience.